drewzamcp/pdm_wbdesigner/README.md

-# PDM Project One: Wristband artwork designer.
+# Wristband artwork designer.

-A printed Tyvek wristband designer for creating black and white artwork for printing.
+A printed Tyvek wristband designer for creating black and white artwork for printing 10UP Tyvek bands.

 It uses Python, Pillow, Weazy Print and the plan is to deploy it as a FastApi web application.